Fort Brasschaat

 Fort Brasschaat lies north of the town of the same name, in the province of Antwerp in the Flemish region in Belgium.

-Between 1859 and 1864 the young Belgian Kingdom had equipped the city of Antwerp, which had been chosen to be a National Redoubt in case of war, with a ring of 8 brick forts; Fort 1 until Fort 8.
-As the forts quickly became outdated, several new forts were added to the ring, between 1870 and 1895, but at a greater distance from the city; amongst them were Fort Steendorp and Fort Walem.
+Between 1859 and 1864, the young Belgian Kingdom equipped the city of Antwerp, chosen as a National Redoubt in case of war, with a ring of eight brick forts: Fort 1 through Fort 8.
+As these forts quickly became outdated, several new forts were added to the ring between 1870 and 1895, positioned farther from the city; among them were Fort Steendorp and Fort Walem.

-Advances in the development of artillery kept outdating the 19th century forts, however.
-So, at the beginning of the 20th century, the Belgian government decided to surround Antwerp with yet a second ring of forts at an even greater distance from the city.
-Building commenced and in 1913, 11 armored forts and 12 armored redoubts, built out of concrete, had been built around the city.
-They then started arming these new forts, a job which was not yet finished when Belgium was invaded by the Germans in 1914.
+Advances in artillery development continued to render 19th-century forts obsolete.
+Consequently, at the start of the 20th century, the Belgian government decided to surround Antwerp with a second ring of forts at an even greater distance from the city.
+Construction began, and by 1913, eleven armored forts and twelve concrete armored redoubts had been built around the city.
+The process of arming these new forts had just begun when Belgium was invaded by the Germans in 1914.

-Fort Brasschaat was built between 1909 and 1912.
-It is triangular-shaped and surrounded by a moat.
-When the Germans invaded Belgium in 1914 the fort was manned by around 330 soldiers.
-The German Army besieged Antwerp from the south and took several forts there, after which the city capitulated.
-As Fort Brasschaat was situated at the north of Antwerp, it didn't see any action.
-Between the 2 World Wars the fort was adapted to the use of machine guns and gas attacks.
-But again it didn't see any action in World War II.
+Fort Brasschaat was constructed between 1909 and 1912.
+It has a triangular shape and is surrounded by a moat.
+When the Germans invaded Belgium in 1914, the fort was manned by approximately 330 soldiers.
+The German Army besieged Antwerp from the south, capturing several forts, which led to the city's surrender.
+Since Fort Brasschaat is located north of Antwerp, it saw no action during the invasion.
+Between the World Wars, the fort was modified to accommodate machine guns and gas attacks, but it again saw no action during World War II.

-In 1970 the Belgian Army tried to demolish the fort using dynamite.
-And although they managed to destroy the left wing of the fort, the task was deemed too difficult and the fort was abandoned.
+In 1970, the Belgian Army attempted to demolish the fort with dynamite.
+Although they managed to destroy the left wing, the task proved too difficult, and the fort was abandoned.

-At present Fort Brasschaat is inaccessible.
-It serves as a bat habitat and still owned by the Belgian Army.
-Too bad; I would love to visit its interior.
-The fort island is too heavily wooded to see much but you can walk around it.
+Today, Fort Brasschaat is off-limits to the public.
+It serves as a habitat for bats and is still owned by the Belgian Army.
+Too bad; I would love to explore its interior.
+The fort's island is too heavily wooded to see much, but you can walk around it.

 Gallery